iterative/dvc.org/static/docs/commands-reference/diff.md

 ## Description

-Given two Git commit references (commit hash, branch or tag name, etc) `a_ref` and `b_ref`, this command shows a a summary of basic statistics: how many files were deleted/changed.
-Note, this does not work like `git diff` works.
+Given two Git commit references (commit hash, branch or tag name, etc) `a_ref` and `b_ref`, this command shows a a summary of basic statistics: how many files were deleted/changed, and the file size differences.

+Note that `dvc diff` does not show the line-to-line comparisson among the target files in each revision, like `git diff` does.

 If the `-t` option is used, the diff is limited to the `TARGET` file or directory specified.